geigerzaehler/beets-check/README.md

 ```

 After a track has been added to the database and all modifications to the tags
-have been written beets-check adds the checksums.
+have been written, beets-check adds the checksums.
 This is virtually the same as
 running ``beets check -a `` after the import.

 If you run `import` with the `--quiet` flag the importer will skip corrupted